ChrisCherng/p1-orchestra-guide/README.md

   - No errors were found when using the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/).
 * Accessibility
   - No errors were detected when using the Wave (Web Accessibility Evaluation Tool) [extension](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh).
-  - Google Lighthouse report output a 100 score for accessibility.
+  - Google Lighthouse report outputs a 100 score for accessibility.

 ## **Deployment**
 The site was deployed to GitHub pages using the following steps: